pyr/net/examples/guides/intro.md

 dedicated to I/O waiting from threads dedicated to processing.

-While avoiding the expensive model of reserving one thread per connection, this allows for scalable handling of large number of connections.
+While avoiding the expensive model of reserving one thread per connection, this allows for scalable handling of a large number of connections.

-As a thing wrapper on top of Netty, net provides Clojure facilities to build these handling pipelines in - hopefully - idiomatic clojure.
+As a thin wrapper on top of Netty, net provides Clojure facilities to build these handling pipelines in - hopefully - idiomatic clojure.
 For a more all-encompassing framework on top of Netty, readers are encouraged to also consider [aleph](http://aleph.io).
 Net aims to